Chart Color Schemes

 Farrer has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of November 2025, Farrer's population stands at approximately 3,764, indicating a decrease of 23 individuals since the 2021 Census, which reported a population of 3,787.
-This change is inferred from the estimated resident population of 3,751 as of June 2024 and an additional 17 validated new addresses since the Census date.
-The population density ratio is 1,818 persons per square kilometer, surpassing the average across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 82.9% of overall population gains during recent periods.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+Farrer's population is 3,764 as of February 2026, a decrease of 23 people since the 2021 Census which reported 3,787 people.
+This change is inferred from ABS estimated resident population data: 3,751 in June 2024 and additional validated new addresses post-Census.
+The population density is 1,818 persons per square kilometer, above national averages assessed by AreaSearch.
+Overseas migration contributed approximately 82.9% of overall population gains recently.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.

-For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are used, also based on 2022.
-Future population trends project an overall decline by 232 persons to 2041, with specific age cohorts expected to grow, notably the 85 and over age group by 129 people.
+For areas not covered and years post-2032, ACT Government's SA2 area projections are adopted.
+Future trends project an overall population decline by 232 persons to 2041, but specific age cohorts like the 85 and over group are expected to grow by 129 people.

 Frequently Asked Questions - Population